-When comparing Gogs vs CodeCompare, the Slant community recommends Gogs for most people.
+When comparing Gogs vs CodeCompare, the Slant community recommends CodeCompare for most people.
 In the question“What are the best merge applications for Git?”
-Gogs is ranked 12th while CodeCompare is ranked 15th.
+CodeCompare is ranked 12th while Gogs is ranked 14th.
+The most important reason people chose CodeCompare is:

 Ranked in these QuestionsQuestion Ranking